 .r3d - files should be uploaded within a ZIP file which must include .r3d file itself as well as color corrected or original version of .MOV preview file not less than 1080P (1920X1080) in size.

-You may include .rmd (color grading info) file if preview clip is color graded.
+You may include .rmd (color grading info) file if the preview clip is color graded.

 After upload you will be able to price/sell video file separately or in combination with .r3d file bundle.

 Video file included should be provided in .MOV file format with Pro Res HQ/LT, Photo Jpeg or H264 codec.

 You must be able to agree to all provisions in our Contributor Agreement in order to sell media files on our site, please read it thoroughly and make sure you understand your rights and responsibilities.